Why visit Uganda

-Uganda is also known as the “Pearl of Africa” and is the Eastern African country that is the most central.
-Its name derives from the Buganda Kingdom which historically stretches over the southern regions of the nation.
-It’s made up of over a hundred districts and several different regions; each one offering something unique and consists of different tribes and landscapes.
+Uganda is also known as the “Pearl of Africa” and the country where East and West Africa meet, featuring lush forests inhabited by primates and arid savannahs which are home to a wide array of plains game.
+Uganda’s landscape is uniquely diverse.
+From the wildlife inhabited savannah plains to glacier covered mountains, from tracking endangered mountain gorillas in the rainforest to rushing down the rapids of the mighty Nile.
+A paradise for primates, it is home to a multitude of species, ranging from chimpanzee to golden monkey and mountain gorilla.
 The western region of Uganda is an incredibly beautiful region; a wonderland of golden plains, thick rain forests, snow peaked mountains, and tea plantations.
 It is here where the rare African gorillas can be found, located in the game reserves, mountain regions and forest reserves.
-This is a popular region among explorers and entices the majority of the country’s tourism.
+This is a popular region among explorers and entices most of the country’s tourism.
 The central region of Uganda has preserved many cultural sites, making sure that the kingdom’s heritage sites and buildings are preserved for future generations to observe and learn from.
 The nation’s capital of Kampala can be found here, as can Uganda’s most beautiful waterfalls and water bodies, such as Lake Victoria.
 Travelling towards the Eastern Region of Uganda you’ll come across the source of the river Nile and the Bujagali falls.
 Here you can go bunjy jumping and go on a white water rafting adventure.
 This region is truly beautiful and continues to mesmerize tourists every year with its majestic mountain ranges while the Nyero rock paintings give tourists and locals an insight into the nation’s past.
-Lastly, the Northern Region of Uganda offers an enchanting perspective into the nation’s tribes and national park
+Lastly, the Northern Region of Uganda offers an enchanting perspective into the nation’s tribes and national park.

 Where to go in Uganda